caw13/designpatternsfinalproject-public-graduate-group-5/README.md

 ##Classes and Interfaces

-Device Interface- Specifies a method to set the device and a method to check if device is available to use.
-Concrete classes of actual devices will realize.
+Device Abstract Class- Provides an abstract class for a device, with common methods and attributes that can then be implemented by various devices a user may need.
+We have provided LED and LCDScreen as sample implementations.

 Sensor Interface- Specifies a method to set the sensor and a method to get data from the sensor.
 Concrete classes of actual sensors will realize.
+We have provided LightSensor and TempAndHumiditySensor as sample classes.

 ProductFactory Interface- Specifies a method to create a device object and a method to create a sensor object